bolotnikov/gamedevland/docs/tower-defense.md

     }
 ```

-As you can see, information about the presence of a tile in the grid can be obtained from data about the current layer from `tilemap.json`.
+As you can see, the information about the tile presence in the grid can be obtained from the current layer data from `tilemap.json`.
 Let's save this data in `layerData`.
 Let each property of the `this.tiles` object refer to a specific map layer.

 If `tilemap.json` contains data for the current layer, then we can find out the tile ID by the `index` counter, which increases by 1 for each next tile checked.
 Thus, let's loop through all the columns in all the rows of our map, increasing the `index` parameter in each iteration.